DeepSpringAI/search_mcp_server/README.md

 # parquet_mcp_server

 A powerful MCP (Model Control Protocol) server that provides tools for manipulating and analyzing Parquet files.
-This server is designed to work with Claude Desktop and offers three main functionalities:
+This server is designed to work with Claude Desktop and offers four main functionalities:

 1. **Text Embedding Generation**: Convert text columns in Parquet files into vector embeddings using Ollama models
 2. **Parquet File Analysis**: Extract detailed information about Parquet files including schema, row count, and file size
 3. **DuckDB Integration**: Convert Parquet files to DuckDB databases for efficient querying and analysis
+4. **PostgreSQL Integration**: Convert Parquet files to PostgreSQL tables with pgvector support for vector similarity search

 This server is particularly useful for:
 - Data scientists working with large Parquet datasets
 - Applications requiring vector embeddings for text data
 - Projects needing to analyze or convert Parquet files
 - Workflows that benefit from DuckDB's fast querying capabilities
+- Applications requiring vector similarity search with PostgreSQL and pgvector

 ## Installation